top of page

 Dawn provides counseling services in the state of Iowa as a National Certified Counselor.
 Dawn previously worked in Emergency Medical Response as a Paramedic for 20+ years.
 Her professional experience contributes to a culturally competent approach to the services she provides.
 Her emergency response career began as a volunteer First Responder and completed as a Paramedic Supervisor for Johnson County Ambulance Service (JCAS).
 Dawn demonstrated her dedication to peer advocacy as she fulfilled the role of Union President before entering a management role at JCAS.

 After leaving the ambulance service, Dawn sought to further her education by obtaining a master’s degree from Walden University in Clinical Mental Health Counseling.
-She is offering her services at Evergreen Therapy Center located at 595 Ashley Court Suite #5, North Liberty, Iowa, 52317 (Phone 319-535-3244).
+Dawn is the owner of PREVAIL Counseling for Wellness located at 580 Madison Avenue, Suite #3, North Liberty, Iowa, 52317 (Phone 319-343-7727).
 She possesses a passion for working collaboratively with other Emergency Responders to aid in coping with work-related stressors, enhance mental health, and aid in professional longevity.
 Dawn offers Eye Movement Desensitization and Reprocess (EMDR) for trauma-related symptoms.
 EMDR is an effective psychotherapy technique proven to assist individuals in processing and recovery from a wide variety of concerns such as trauma, disturbing life experiences, PTSD, and depression/anxiety.

 Athena

-Athena is the therapy dog (in training) for the Guardian Training Institute.
+Athena is the therapy dog for Guardian Training Service.
 Athena was rescued by the Iowa City Animal Shelter and was adopted by her handler, Pete Ungaro, weighing only 26 pounds.
 She was physically and mentally abused by her previous owner but is now thriving.
 Athena accompanies her handler to many trainings, critical incidents, peer support events, and other wellness activities.
 Research shows that therapy dogs help to reduce stress, anxiety, and depression.

 Athena shows that animals, like people, can be resilient with the proper care and support.
-Resiliency is one of the keys to succeeding after a critical incident or trauma.
+Resiliency is one of the keys to succeeding and living a happy and fulfilling life.

 Athena 3_edited.jpg